5 New Year’s Resolutions for Parents of Picky Eaters

 Raising a picky eater can feel like an uphill battle, and meals always come with trade-offs.
-How can you get Ada to eat something NOW, without setting her up for a lifetime of chicken nuggets and pizza (and without dinner turning into an hour-long drama)?
+How can you get your little one to eat something NOW, without setting them up for a lifetime of chicken nuggets and pizza (and without dinner turning into an hour-long drama)?

 There’s no magic bullet or “super-parent secret” that everyone else is in on…but there are a few adjustments you can make to help encourage, support and nurture your picky eater—not just for dinner today, but into the new year and as they grow into a healthy, independent kid in the years to come.

 As you set your New Year’s resolutions, add these five to your list!
 You’ll be ready to battle food refusals with a little more success and a lot more nutrition.

 If your New Year’s resolutions include the KonMari method of decluttering, this is a great way to harness that tidying-up energy while also helping your picky eater feel more familiar in the kitchen.

 To make your kitchen more kid-friendly, set aside a specific area that “belongs” to your little one.
 (A pantry shelf, ground-level cabinet, rollable kitchen organizer or even recycled cardboard boxes all work well.)
 Label it and then load it with everything your kid might need to eat and help out in the kitchen:

 - Their favorite picky eater tools, like character picks

 How can this help your picky eater?
 Since the causes of picky eating often revolve around environmental discomfort as much as any particular food, changing that environment can be a surprising step in the right direction.
 The more familiar your kid becomes with the overall meal prep and eating environment, the better.

 And as an added bonus for busy parents, you’ll no longer have to be the official guardian of the snacks.
 Your kids will have nutritious, pre-approved snacks within easy reach and will be empowered to choose them on their own.

 2. Get Your Picky Eater Involved With Meals